News

 What Is Data Security?

-Data security is the practices, tools, and policies employed to safeguard digital information from unauthorized access, corruption, theft, or loss.
+Data security is the practice, tools, and policies employed to safeguard digital information from unauthorized access, corruption, theft, or loss.
 It spans everything from firewalls and encryption to access controls and staff training.

 In the end, the objective is straightforward: Secure your data and make it accessible only to those who require it.